mihirrane/Soot-Application/README.md

 **Part 0: Installation and setup**

 I have used Eclipse Kepler and soot-3.3.0
+Add jar file to Referenced libraries and remove the classpath file from this repository clone.

 The steps to install are specified in the link.